onqtam/headjack/docs/why/100_1k_10k_words.md

 The Singleton - not always an anti-pattern but crucial for solving global coordination problems Media Theory for the 21st Century
 Required Reading

+The Meta Religion
+    infrastructure for expressing/enacting/comparing/debating & evolving religions
 Cyber Governance
 The Realization of the Independence of Cyberspace
     https://en.wikipedia.org/wiki/A_Declaration_of_the_Independence_of_Cyberspace
 The Intelligent Collective
 The Reward/Generator Function
 The Riddle of Existence
+    what to do and why
-The Extended Mind Implementation
+THE Extended Mind
 Game of Life 2.0
 The Greatest Justification/Story Ever Told
 The Consciousness Guide to the Galaxy
 Multi Scale Competency Architecture
 Thermodynamic Integration/Optimization
-The Collective Thermodynamic Imperative
+The [Collective] Thermodynamic Imperative
+    integrate/synergize/cooperate or suffer/die
 HumanityOS
 Greater Than 1 - Peter Thiel gave us from 0 to 1, this is the apex meme with an R-naught greater than 1
     this is what you'll do to at least 1 of your friends after you're done reading this - opened eyes from clockwork orange